 While we generally follow a lot of the etiquette of the Thai forest tradition at the Hermitage, the casual visitor need not be put off by their lack of familiarity with this.
 An interesting passage occurs again and again in the Buddhist scriptures, having been preserved for 2600 years:

-…Some of the them, having bowed down to the Blessed One, sat to one side.
-Some of the them exchanged courteous greetings with the Blessed One and, after an exchange of friendly greetings & courtesies, sat to one side.
-Some of the them, having raised their hands palm-to-palm in front of the chest, sat to one side.
-Some of the them, after announcing their name and clan, sat to one side.
-Some of the them, staying silent, sat to one side…
+…Some of them, having bowed down to the Blessed One, sat to one side.
+Some of them exchanged courteous greetings with the Blessed One and, after an exchange of friendly greetings & courtesies, sat to one side.
+Some of them, having raised their hands palm-to-palm in front of the chest, sat to one side.
+Some of them, after announcing their name and clan, sat to one side.
+Some of them, staying silent, sat to one side…

 MAJJHIMA NIKAYA 35